NEXT UP ON this.

 There are many possible ways to approach your life after Year 12.
 We spoke to three people who took different paths after high school, and found they have one thing in common: they didn’t have all the answers when they walked out of school.
 They discovered their passions and strengths through trial and error.

 ‘When I left school I really wasn’t sure what I was going to do.
 When I graduated from high school I joined the army as part of a gap year program.
 I worked as a full time soldier for 12 months.
 It was a great year.
 I had opportunities to travel around Australia and made friends for life, however, at the end I decided it was time to move on.
-So I joined the Army Reserve part time and started a science degree at the University of Queensland.
+So I joined the Army Reserve part time and started a science degree in Queensland.
 But about four months into my degree, I realised that studying science was not for me, so I completed the semester and pulled out.

 ‘I continued working with the army, then at the start of 2014, I packed my bags and headed to Europe and the UK for five months.
 This was one of my best decisions.
 I made a heap of friends, learned so much and got to see the world.
 When I got home, I decided that I wanted to return to study and become a radiographer – a career path that had seemed interesting back in school.